qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Draw effects`: This function adds paint effects for customizing the visualization of vector files.
-The function is activated by checking the :menuselection:`Draw effects` button and then customize it by clicking the :menuselection:`Customize effects` button (the small “star” shape, on the right of the :menuselection:`Draw effects` button).
+The function is activated by checking the :menuselection:`Draw effects` button and then customize it by clicking the :menuselection:`Customize effects` button (the small "star" shape, on the right of the :menuselection:`Draw effects` button).
   The effects include the following categories, with the following options:
     * **Blur:** Adds a blur effect on the vector layer.
 The options that someone